 In the second part of his paper, Goodfriend showed that coupling a concern for rate smoothing with its other stabilization objectives induces a central bank to make the price level non-trend-stationary.
 To see why, consider first a trend-stationary money supply rule.
 To smooth the interest rate beyond that associated with macroeconomic stabilization policy, the central bank adds more money when the rate rises and drains more when it falls.
 Whereas the contemporaneous conditional covariance between the interest rate and the price level was made zero before, rate smoothing makes it positive.
-With trendstationarity, therefore, rate smoothing raises one-period-ahead price level forecast error variance and yields greater output instability.
+With trend-stationarity, therefore, rate smoothing raises one-period-ahead price level forecast error variance and yields greater output instability.

-But in Goodfriend's model a central bank wishing to avoid such output instability could make M respond to r as before and instead make E M t t+1 respond negatively to r.
-Thus the interest rate could be smoothed by generating t negative expected money growth when r_t rose and positive expected money growth when r_t fell.
+In Goodfriend's model, however, a central bank wishing to avoid such output instability could make $M_t$ respond to $r_t$ as before and instead make $E_t M{t+1}$ respond negatively to $r_t$ .
+Thus, the interest rate could be smoothed by generating negative expected money growth when $r_t$ rose and positive expected money growth when $r_t$ fell.
 The central bank would thereby transform temporary shocks to the interest rate into permanent shocks to the money stock and the price level.
 The latter would no longer be trend-stationary but would drift through time randomly.